pransh15/generic-content/files/about/about.md

   [W3C](https://www.w3.org/), and others to drive web innovation and serve the common good.

-## Join us in Building a Better Web
+## Join us in building a better web

 Be a part of our mission to foster innovation and inclusivity on the web.
 [Start contributing today](/en-US/docs/MDN/Contribute) and make a lasting impact